tsmoreland/csharp-misc/README.md

-# Maple
+# Util

-Utility objects for results, optional values, ... implemented in multiple languages
+Utilty object library provided generic support types such as results, optionals, etc.. for use in other software packages

 ## Result Types